 Students can also find resources within Student Life through VU Pride and Safe Zone.

 Safe Zone is a visible presence on campus supporting the LGBTQIA+ community that provides education and training related to LGBTQIA+ topics and issues.
 We strive to create a community of respect and care for each person.

-The Safe Zone program provides support for the LGBTQIA+ community at Villanova and provides educational opportunities for all community members.
-Safe Zone helps to create a welcoming and open environment for all and seeks to provide opportunities for increased awareness and visibility of LGBTQ related issues and needs.
+Safe Zone helps to create a welcoming and open environment for all and seeks to provide opportunities for increased awareness and visibility of LGBTQ-related issues and needs.

 About Safe Zone Training Sessions

-Upon completing Safe Zone 101, participants are expected to engage in a second training within the year called Safe Zone 2.0.
-Safe Zone 2.0 is designed to give students additional tools to help navigate the experiences LGBTQIA+ students may face at Villanova, and how to be an ally/accomplice to the queer community.
+Upon completing VU Safe Zone Workshop Part 1, participants are expected to register for a second training within the year called VU Safe Zone Workshop Part 2.
+Part 2 is designed to give students additional tools to help navigate the experiences LGBTQIA+ students may face at Villanova, and how to be an ally/accomplice to the queer community.

 After filling out the registration form, you will receive a reminder email a few days prior to your registered training session.

 Contact Carly Cohen, Program Specialist for the Office of Intercultural Affairs, with any questions or concerns.

 EDUCATION AND DIALOGUE